MirageNet/Mirage/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 It is best to first make a mini practice game before converting your single player game, or creating your ideal brand new multiplayer.

-The Pre-made MirrorNG examples are great for using as reference, it is recommend to use them regarding connection setup, with ports and firewalls.
+The Pre-made Mirage examples are great for using as reference, it is recommend to use them regarding connection setup, with ports and firewalls.
 This can be a huge topic that changes from person to person, and is not covered in this guide, here we will use localHost (multiple games on same PC).

 ## Part 1

-Blank Project, import UniTask and MirrorNG using Unity package manager.
+Blank Project, import UniTask and Mirage using Unity package manager.

 ## Part 2